pingcap/docs-cn/tidb-cloud/manage-user-access.md

 ---
-title: Manage User Access
+title: Manage Console User Access
-summary: Learn how to manage the user access in your TiDB Cloud cluster.
+summary: Learn how to manage the user access of the TiDB Cloud console.
 ---

-# Manage User Access
+# Manage Console User Access

-This document describes how to manage the user access in your TiDB Cloud cluster.
+This document describes how to manage user access of the [TiDB Cloud console](https://tidbcloud.com/console).

 ## Sign in